kannanb2745/Virus-detection-via-CLI/README.md

 ## It will exhibit the available modules, such as:
 ##### ATTACKING
-To chose `cd Attacking` It Will redirect to the Attacking module
+To choose `cd Attacking` It Will redirect to the Attacking module
 ##### DETECTING
-To chose `cd Detecting` It Will redirect to the Detecting module
+To choose `cd Detecting` It Will redirect to the Detecting module
 ##### PENTESTING
-To chose `cd Pentesting` It Will redirect to the Pentesting module
+To choose `cd Pentesting` It Will redirect to the Pentesting module
 ##### PREVENTING
-To chose `cd Preventing` It Will redirect to the Preventing module
+To choose `cd Preventing` It Will redirect to the Preventing module
 ##### SCANNING
-To chose `cd Scanning` It Will redirect to the Scanning module
+To choose `cd Scanning` It Will redirect to the Scanning module

 # TO RUN
 Following the directory change to the required module, necessary for task execution, you can proceed with the designated activities within that specific module.